-CONTRACT ITEMS - Generally, quotes shall be solicited from at least three potential vendors.
-A copy of the contract must be submitted to the accounting department so that payments may be tracked against the contract, the original contract is to be filed by the District Clerk.
-Invoices received against a properly authorized contract will require approval for payment by the employee who arranged the contract.
+Generally, quotes should all be solicited from at least three potential vendors.
+For contracts at or exceeding \$100,000 three quotes shall be solicited.
+For contracts at or exceeding \$100,000 Aa copy of the contract must be submitted to the accounting department so that payments may be tracked against the contract, the original contract is to be filed by the District Clerk.
+Invoices received against a properly authorized contract will require approval for payment by an appropriate level of staff, preferrable the member of staff that approved the contract the contract.

-- Small purchases Contracted services may be arranged by one of the Operations/Maintenance Supervisors, the Director of Operations and Maintenance, IT Manager, Staff Director(s) or the General Manager; however, the actual contract must be signed by the General Manager. - Minor purchases Contracts for goods or services falling in the \$10,001 \$75,000 range can be arranged Staff Director(s) or the General Manager; however, the expenditures must be included in the Budget approved by the Board of Directors, and they must be signed by the General Manager.

-• Major purchases - Contracts with a value exceeding \$75,000 will typically require a competitive sealed bid or request for proposal process.
+- Small purchases Contracts for goods or services for an amount less than or equal to \$25,000Contracted services_may be arranged by one of the Operations/Maintenance Supervisors, the Director of Operations and Maintenance, IT Manager, Staff Director(s) or the General Manager; however, the actual contract must be signed by the General Manager. - Minor purchases Contracts for goods or services falling in the \$10,00125,001 \$75,00099,999 range can be arranged Staff Director(s) or the General Manager; however, the expenditures must be included in the Budget approved by the Board of Directors, and they must be signed by the General Managera a Staff Director or General Manager. - Major purchases Contracts with a value exceeding \$10075,000 will typically require a competitive sealed bid or request for proposal process.
 Expenditures in this classification must be formally approved by the Board of Directors either through specific Board action or as an element of the District's annual budget.
 The contract must undergo a legal review by the District counsel and be signed by the President of the Board of Directors.
 The General Manager may sign major purchase contracts if referenced by motion in a Board Meeting.
-Payments made against the contract must be approved by the General Manager.
+Partial pPayments made against the contract of less than \$100,000 may be approved by an appropriate level of staff defined by this policy.
+Payments made against the contract of \$100,000 a copy of the conract m ust be submitted to the accounting department so that payments may be tracked against the contract is to be filed by the District Clerk.-must be approved by the General Manager. - Public Projects and Maintenance Notwithstanding any other provision in the Policy, any contract for a public project (as defined in section 22000 of the Public Contract Code) or maintenance (as defined in section 22000 of the Public Contract) may be awarded by the appropriate Staff AuthorityGeneral Manager without competitive bidding, requests for quotes, or any other competitive selection process where such project does not exceed \$100,000, provided that the contract must undergo a legal review by the District counsel, provided further that the General Manager may, in his or her discretion, employ any competitive selection process that the General Manager deems advisable in his or her judgment in connection with such contracts.